- Every eligible registered voter in California may vote in every election.

 More information about Vote-By-Mail ballots and voting:

-IF you have not received your ballot by 20 days before the election contact your County Election’s office at 1-800-722-8683, Ext 7, (Bilingual) and explain the problem.
+IF you have not received your ballot several days before the election contact your County Election’s office at 1-800-722-8683, Ext 7, (Bilingual) and explain the problem.

-IF you prefer to vote at your polling place and you have received a “Vote by Mail” ballot, then take that ballot to the Polling place.
+IF you prefer to vote at your polling place and you have received your “Vote by Mail” ballot, then take that ballot to the Polling place.

 In any event you may cast a ballot at your polling place on Election Day regardless of any other action you may have taken.
 It may be a provisional ballot and will be counted last and only IF you have not voted elsewhere in this election.